School / Prep

 Professional integration

-Over 90% of engineering students are employed before graduation
+More than 90% of engineering students are employed before graduating.

 - Quality Engineer